 Ralph was one of the first costumed heroes to reveal his secret identity to the public, and one of the first to marry his love interest.
 Ralph and his wife Sue Dibny became effective partners participating in Justice League Of America adventures solving mysteries.
 The two had a stable, happy, and relatively trouble free marriage, which is very uncommon in the lives of superhero marriages.

-Elongated Man was created by John Broome and Carmine Infantino.
-When it came to naming the character, DC editor Julius Schwartz was unaware that DC owned the name "Plastic Man", so instead went with the much more unwieldy moniker.
-He first appeared in The Flash #112 (May 1960).
+Elongated Man first appeared in The Flash #112 (May 1960), created by John Broome and Carmine Infantino.
+When it came to naming the character, DC editor Julius Schwartz was unaware that DC owned the name "Plastic Man", so there have been many claims this is why he went with the much more unwieldy moniker.
+However, Infantino and inker Murphy Anderson went on record stating that Plastic Man was never mentioned as a reference in the office.

 Major Story Arcs